danasilver/danasilver.github.io/_posts/2014-02-11-compare-historically-popular-names.md

 #### Data

-The data is hosted at [danasilver.org/static/assets/historically-popular-names/names1880-2012.csv](http://danasilver.org/static/assets/historically-popular-names/names1880-2012.csv).
+The data is hosted at [danasilver.org/static/assets/historically-popular-names/names1880-2012.json](http://danasilver.org/static/assets/historically-popular-names/names1880-2012.json).
+(The CSV has a JSON extension so Github Pages will gzip it.)
 I obtained it from my Computer Science Information Visualization course.
 I request the data with [d3.csv](https://github.com/mbostock/d3/wiki/CSV), use an accessor method to format each data point, and use a callback to manipulate the data.

 Saving all the loaded data to the variable `allData` makes it easy to make other charts based on user input without requesting the data each time.
 The first time the data is loaded, I check if there is a `names` URL parameter from which to create the initial chart.
 If `names` is empty, I use the placeholder "Jim, Pam, Stanley" to create the chart.